When you are in the check out area;

 Our capsule is also Aluminium-free; Bisphenol A-free and all components meet all food safety regulations.

-Footnote: Our capsules are in the final stages of certification by the Australian Bioplastics Association under Australian Standard 4736-2006.
-We will update this page once the certification process is complete.
+Our capsules are certified compostable by the Australian Bioplastics Association under Australian Standard 4736-2006.

 As New Zealand moves to compostable food packaging there are some new concepts and terms to learn.
 We’ll help you get a handle on the local lingo.